NSSK-organization/learn-markdown/tutorial/bonus.md

 # Bonus Tools

 Congratulations on making it this far!
 You now know most of markdown.
-There are a couple of final things to do, and you should be on your way!
+There are a couple of final things to do (if you want to), and you should be on your way!

+>Note: Not everything here works with basic markdown.

 ## Line breaks